 According to an NBC News Report, aired in July 2018, benzo addiction is on the rise and could potentially lead to the next drug crisis facing America.
-While not as commonly referred to as other substances, such heroin addiction treatment, the need for benzo addiction treatment can be useful for those suffering from a benzo addiction.
+While not as commonly referred to as other substances, such as heroin addiction treatment, the need for benzo addiction treatment can be useful for those suffering from benzo addiction.

 What is Benzo Addiction?